epdelasheras/PYTHON/FreeWork/ADECUA/AppFinalQt/readme.txt

 pyuic5 -x ClientManage.ui -o ClientManageBis.py
 pyuic5 -x ClientView.ui -o ClientViewBis.py
 2) Make a .exe
-  - to generate .exe, execute: .\QRCode\pyinstaller --onefile -w main.py
+  - to generate .exe, execute in *.py path: pyinstaller --onefile -w ADECUA.py
   - Make a .zip file of the folder "dist"
   - To generate a windows installer. download NSIS software https://sourceforge.net/projects/nsis/ and click on the 	options:" Installer based on .ZIP file".
 Leave all the options by default.